 Strathkelvin Retail Park in Bishopbriggs is currently East Dunbartonshire's only commercial centre.
 Its catchment stretches beyond the local area to areas outwith East Dunbartonshire and is an important component of the local economy.
 The retail park has evolved in recent years to include a number of food and drink outlets, supporting its primary role and function as a comparison retail goods destination.
-The council will protect the primary role and function of the park.
-Any proposal for new uses, which is supported by the town centre first principle, should not have any adverse impact on the role and function of the park as a primarily comparison goods destination or negatively impact on the network of centres.
+The Council will safeguard the retail park for comparison goods retailing, with a presumption against convenience retail development.
+Any proposal for uses other than comparison retail, such as food and drink or leisure, must demonstrate that it will not have any adverse impact on the role and function of the park as a comparison goods destination or negatively impact upon the network of centres.